- 2 Weeks

 - 1 Week

-On another day, apply what you’ve learned on a visit to the Palace of Malia, another Minoan site, and some people’s favourite, with sweeping sea views.
+On another day, apply what you’ve learned in Knossos on a visit to the Palace of Malia, another Minoan site, and some people’s favourite, with sweeping sea views.
 You can then explore small mountain villages by zigzagging through tiny Krasí to Kerá, which is home to the revered Panagia Kardiotissa monastery, with its 14th-century frescoes and holy icon.
 Nearby Sfendile was controversially inundated by the creation of a dam.

 If you have your own wheels, designate a driver and spend a day sampling the local vintages of the Iraklio Wine Country, which is dotted with wineries and tasting rooms.
 Plan to stop at the Nikos Kazantzakis Museum in Myrtia and the moody Minoan vestiges in Arhanes, which also has great traditional tavernas – perfect for a lunch break.
 Or sample the tipple around Dafnes, the other main hub of wine country.